 What’s the take home message?

-If you produce pasture in an environment similar to this an RPR based product (like BioAgPhos) will provide a production buffer during the years when phosphate is not applied, whether that’s due to environmental conditions, poor commodity pricing, spreader availability or a shortage of available funds.
+If you produce pasture in an environment similar to this an RPR based product such as BioAgPhos will provide a production buffer during the years when phosphate is not applied, whether that’s due to environmental conditions, poor commodity pricing, spreader availability or a shortage of available funds.

 It is for this reason that a BioAg program that utilises BioAgPhos will generally include an application once every two years.